KevinLight831/P9D/README.md

 - Method 2： Unzip the zip files.

-The zip file can be download from this [Baidu Netdisk](https://pan.baidu.com/s/1NXn_5TA53B2gqcHXR-ZFbQ?pwd=ezgk)
+The zip file can be downloaded from this [Baidu Netdisk](https://pan.baidu.com/s/1NXn_5TA53B2gqcHXR-ZFbQ?pwd=ezgk)